darkrelics/eidolon-engine/documentation/lambda-functions.md

 ### JSON Field Naming Convention

-All JSON responses use PascalCase for field names to maintain consistency with DynamoDB field names:
+All JSON responses use PascalCase for field names to maintain consistency with DynamoDB field names.
+Flexible casing is not supported.

 - Database field: `CharacterName`
 - API response: `CharacterName` (not transformed)